Bayesian Optimization Algorithms for Accelerator Physics: Gaussian Process Modeling

 \subsubsection{Multi-fidelity modeling}

 In some cases, it may be possible to obtain data about the behavior of the accelerator from different sources of information.
 For instance, we may have access to data from both experimental measurements and numerical simulations, or from numerical simulations using different computational models and/or different resolutions.
+Additionally, we may be able to make experimental measurements that trade varying levels of detail and accuracy for evaluation speed or cost.
 In these cases, it is desirable for the GP model to be able to learn from these different sources of data, while keeping track of their respective origin and evaluating their respective trustfulness.

 In this context, the source of the data is encoded by assigning a \emph{fidelity} value $s$ to each data point in the data set.
 Depending on the context, this fidelity parameter may take discrete values or continuous values.
 For instance, when combining experimental and simulation data (discrete fidelity), one may assign $s=0$ to data points coming from simulations, and $s=1$ to data points from experimental measurements.
 When combining simulations at different resolutions (continuous fidelity), one may assign $s=0$ to data points from low-resolution simulations, $s=1$ to data points from high-resolution simulations, and an intermediate value of $s$ to simulations at intermediate resolutions.